Excel VBA Declare Global Variable and Assign Value: 2 Ways

 Global level variable application in a module

-Unlike the Module-level variable, if we want to use a variable that works for all the modules of a workbook, we must write Global or Public instead of widely used Dim under the Option Explicit statement.
-Thus we get Excelden once we run the VBA code of the 2nd sub-procedure of Module 1.
-Therefore, we don’t need to type Dim separately in a separate sub-procedure.
+If we want to use a variable that works for all the modules of a workbook, we must write Global or Public instead of widely used Dim under the Option Explicit statement.
+Get Excelden once we run the VBA code of the 2nd sub-procedure of Module 1.
+We don’t need to type Dim separately in a separate sub-procedure.

 Global level variable application in another module

-We are likely to execute a new code in Module 2 where we didn’t declare the variable in the sub-procedure.
-However, the VBA code works and outputs Softeko because we declared txt as a Global variable that works for all the modules in a workbook.
+We execute a new code in Module 2 where we didn’t declare the variable in the sub-procedure.
+The VBA code works and outputs Softeko because we declared txt as a Global variable that works for all the modules in a workbook.

 Use of Public variable in 2nd VBA sub procedure and assign value

-Not only assigning value but calling from an Excel cell can be done while declaring Global or Public variables.
-Calling value from the B1 cell and executing the VBA code of the 2nd sub-procedure of Module 1, we achieve Excelden in a pop-up message box.
+While declaring global or public variables, not only assigning values but also calling from an Excel cell can be done.
+By calling a value from the B1 cell and executing the VBA code of the 2nd sub-procedure of Module 1, we achieve Excelden in a pop-up message box.

 Application of Public variable in another module of the same workbook